renz45/mandrill_mailer/README.md

 The mailer and options passed to the `.test` method are yielded to the block.

 The `:email` option is the only required option, make sure to add at least this to your test object.

+## TODO
+Either get rid of the mailchimp gem dependancy or hook into actionmailer like the mailchimp does to send normal emails.